 - Cinnamon, nutmeg, and allspice create the perfect balance of fall flavors to complement the apples and pumpkin.

 - I used two large Granny Smith apples.
-Use those or another baking apple like Honeycrisp, Fuji, or Gala.
+Use those or another baking apple like Honeycrisp or Fuji.

 - We’ll use flour and sugar for both the bread AND for the cinnamon streusel topping.

-In another bowl (not as large), whisk together the dry ingredients: flour, baking soda, salt, cinnamon, nutmeg, and allspice.
+- In another bowl, whisk together the dry ingredients: flour, baking soda, salt, cinnamon, nutmeg, and allspice.

 Let the Pumpkin Apple Bread cool for 10 minutes in the pan, then remove it and continue cooling at room temperature.